 Step 1: choose a blog theme

 When you are just starting your blog and you don’t want to invest too much money into it yet, you can choose a free theme.
-The theme which I’m currently using is a called Nuclear Child which is a free theme from WordPress.
+For the first year and a half o blogging I used a theme called Nuclear Child which is a free theme from WordPress.
 I simply spent some time editing it and adding plugins.
+I now have a theme form PigDig which I have paid for.

 Step 2: create your logo